pharaox/carnalitas_x/README.md

 In addition, if Carnalitas lactation is enabled, the milk production amount is taken into account for the *Wet Nurse* court position aptitude.

+**Note:** The new "camp officer" court positions introduced in CK3 1.13 (only valid for landless adventurers) are all available to slaves, but there are no benefits of assigning a slave to one of them.
+This may change in future versions of this mod.

 ### Capturing Slaves during Raids and Sieges

 With this mod, characters who can be enslaved and have a base price higher than a threshold are now captured instead of killed during raids and sieges.
 This threshold is lower for characters with the [*Slaver* attitude](#slavery-attitudes).
 In addition, characters captured during a raid have 50% chance of getting the "marked for enslavement" modifier, which makes enslavement by the AI more likely.
 This increases the number of characters enslaved as a result of warfare or raiding.